andyandymike/kong_homework/README.md

 - Pages like Gateway Services and Routes share a **template**.
   → A base class is used to implement core functionality such as create, delete, and get ID to avoiding code duplication.

+- Pages like Service detail and Route detail share a **template**.
+  → A base class is used to implement core functionality such as get ID to avoiding code duplication.

 - In the future, test data such as URLs may change (e.g., for specific test scenarios or changes in environments like `dev` or `uat`).
   → Variables are stored in **environment configuration** `cypress.env.json` to make tests easily configurable.